-Beyond Stigma develops evidence-based programmes to address self-stigma and feelings of worthlessness and shame among vulnerable populations, primarily in the developing world.
+Beyond Stigma develops evidence-based programmes to address internal stigma and feelings of worthlessness and shame among vulnerable populations, primarily in the Global South.

 Our purpose is to promote mental health and wellbeing among individuals on the margins of society by equipping them with practical skills and confidence to develop deep self-worth and personal agency.

-Learn from stories of people who have overcome self-stigma and experienced increased wellbeing and better mental health as a result:
+Learn from stories of people who have overcome internal-stigma and experienced increased well-being and better mental health

 Meet Moud